WARNINGS

 Although transient elevations of BUN and serum creatinine have been observed, at the recommended dosages, the nephrotoxic potential of Rocephin is similar to that of other cephalosporins.

 Ceftriaxone is excreted via both biliary and renal excretion (see CLINICAL PHARMACOLOGY).
-Therefore, patients with renal failure normally require no adjustment in dosage when usual doses of Rocephin are administered, but concentrations of drug in the serum should be monitored periodically.
-If evidence of accumulation exists, dosage should be decreased accordingly.
+Therefore, patients with renal failure normally require no adjustment in dosage when usual doses of Rocephin are administered.

-Dosage adjustments should not be necessary in patients with hepatic dysfunction; however, in patients with both hepatic dysfunction and significant renal disease, Rocephin dosage should not exceed 2 gm daily without close monitoring of serum concentrations.
+Dosage adjustments should not be necessary in patients with hepatic dysfunction; however, in patients with both hepatic dysfunction and significant renal disease, caution should be exercised and the Rocephin dosage should not exceed 2 gm daily.

 Alterations in prothrombin times have occurred rarely in patients treated with Rocephin.
 Patients with impaired vitamin K synthesis or low vitamin K stores (eg, chronic hepatic disease and malnutrition) may require monitoring of prothrombin time during Rocephin treatment.
 Vitamin K administration (10 mg weekly) may be necessary if the prothrombin time is prolonged before or during therapy.